-Campus Assignment Modality/Method Chrono-Type Description Ground Campus Synchronous (live-time) The class meets on designated days/times on-campus (in person).
+Modality/Me thod Chrono- Type Description Synchronou s (live-time) The class meets on designated days/times on-campus (in person).

-Ground Online Asynchronous The class meets online with no expectation for regularly occurring synchronous (in-person or remote live time) meetings; portions of the class may include optional synchronous (online in live time) instruction as well as individualized live, student/faculty appointments based on individual student availability.
+Online us The class meets online with no expectation for regularly occurring synchronous (in- person or remote live time) meetings; portions of the class may include optional synchronous (online in live time) instruction as well as individualized live, student/faculty appointments based on individual student availability.
 RMCAD is an attendance taking institution, therefore a time period must be attached to every course.
 In the online environment, the course time period allows for attendance processing only.
 Students are not required to meet at any specific time for asynchronous online courses.